travlr-archived/CodeDepot/README.rst

 where every member of the community has the opportunity provide direction through proposals, discussion and ultimately to that of solutions.
-We suggest that Decentralized Autonomous Organizations [#]_, a new concept now available through cutting edge technology, will provide many benifits over conventional and centralized organizational structures where they are applicable.
+We suggest that Decentralized Autonomous Organizations [#]_, a new concept now available through cutting edge technology, will provide many benefits over conventional and centralized organizational structures where they are applicable.

 Overview
 `````````

-The CodeDepot Foundation is the working name of a proposed open governance model for the
+The CodeDepot Cooperative is the working name of a proposed open governance model for the
 CodeDepot ecosystem; where directives and decisions are decentralized and democratized
 amongst the entire community [#]_.
-This notion of decentralized governance is aimed at stemming
+This notion of decentralized governance and transparency is aimed at stemming
 the problems of any centralized governing system that naturally creates hierarchical levels of control.

     Bitcoin's underlying technology of the blockchain [#]_, brings a radical departure from the governance model of the old world.
 It follows trends of decentralization that have emerged through the internet in recent years including Bittorrent, Free Software and Open Source Movements